gitlabhq/omnibus-gitlab/doc/release/README.md

 ## Infrastructure

-Each package is built on the platform it is intended for(CentOS 6 packages are built on CentOS6 servers, Debian 8 packages on Debian 8 servers and so on).
+Each package is built on the platform it is intended for (CentOS 6 packages are built on CentOS6 servers, Debian 8 packages on Debian 8 servers and so on).
-Number of build servers vary but there is always at least one build server per platform.
+The number of build servers varies but there is always at least one build server per platform.

-omnibus-gitlab project fully utilizes GitLab CI.
+The omnibus-gitlab project fully utilizes GitLab CI.
 This means that each push to omnibus-gitlab repository will trigger a build in GitLab CI which will then create a package.

-Since we deploy GitLab.com using omnibus-gitlab packages, we need a separate remote to built the packages in case of a problem with GitLab.com or due to a security release of a package.
+Since we deploy GitLab.com using omnibus-gitlab packages, we need a separate remote to build the packages in case of a problem with GitLab.com or due to a security release of a package.

 This remote is located on dev.gitlab.org.
-Only difference between omnibus-gitlab project on dev.gitlab.org and other public remotes is that the project has active GitLab CI and has specific runners assigned to the project which run on the build servers.
+The only difference between omnibus-gitlab project on dev.gitlab.org and other public remotes is that the project has active GitLab CI and has specific runners assigned to the project which run on the build servers.
 This is also the case for all GitLab components, eg. gitlab-shell is exactly the same on dev.gitlab.org as it is on GitLab.com.

-All build servers run [gitlab runner][] and all runners use a deploy key to connect to the projects on dev.gitlab.org.
+All build servers run [gitlab runner] and all runners use a deploy key to connect to the projects on dev.gitlab.org.
 The build servers also have access to official package repository at packages.gitlab.com and to a special Amazon S3 bucket which stores the test packages.

 ## Build process

-GitLab Inc is using [release-tools project][] to automate the release tasks for every release.
-When the release manager starts the release process, couple of important things for omnibus-gitlab will be done:
+GitLab Inc is using the [release-tools project] to automate the release tasks for every release.
+When the release manager starts the release process, a couple of important things for omnibus-gitlab will be done:

 1. All remotes of the project will be synced
 1. The versions of components will be read from GitLab CE/EE repository (eg. VERSION, GITLAB_SHELL_VERSION) and written to omnibus-gitlab repository
-1. Specific Git tag will be created and synced to omnibus-gitlab repositories
+1. A specific Git tag will be created and synced to omnibus-gitlab repositories

-When omnibus-gitlab repository on dev.gitlab.org gets updated, GitLab CI build gets triggered.
+When the omnibus-gitlab repository on dev.gitlab.org gets updated, GitLab CI build gets triggered.

 The specific steps can be seen in `.gitlab-ci.yml` file in omnibus-gitlab repository.
 The builds are executed on all platforms at the same time.